 Tell us about your introduction to mountain biking and how it influenced you from then on-

 I started mountain biking in 1989 on the rolling hills of Grand Rapids, Michigan when I was a freshman in college.
 My brother, who was very influential at the time, came home one day and said, “We’re getting mountain bikes”.
 It was that easy.
 We had matching Specialized Hard Rock Comp’s and I was hooked from the first ride.
 From the mid 90’s to about 2005 I was a whitewater person--commercial river guide and kayaker—riding was secondary.
 When I moved on from whitewater I got back into riding and I haven’t looked back.

 Can you take us back to your first few mountain bike rides?
-What did you learn and what about it made you want to continue/improve?
+What did you learn and what made you say "Yes!
+This is for me!"

 When you started out riding, what were some handling skills that challenged you?
 Do you have any suggestions for what helped you grasp them?

 All of them!
 I truly had no confidence, on and off the bike, and I was very hard on myself.
 For me it all came down to time on the bike, the more I rode the more I settled into myself and my capabilities.
 When I started riding again, in my mid 30's, I came with tremendous more self-assurance and my riding took off.

 I think the biggest mistake I see women make is comparing themselves to others; there will always be someone faster and more skilled than you.
 I try to encourage women to have fun and celebrate their accomplishments on the bike.
 With all the gear, how technical bikes have gotten, and the obstacles on the trail, it’s a challenging sport.
 If you actually make it onto a trail you’re amazing and should feel proud.

 Are there still handling or technical riding aspects that you find tricky?
 How do you not let that drag you down when riding?